openkf/website/content/nl/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "openkf is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: "OpenKF is an online intelligent customer service system that enhances communication and support for enterprises and open-source communities.
+With its customizable features, OpenKF enables businesses to provide efficient and personalized customer service. helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
-lead: "openkf is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+lead: "OpenKF is an online intelligent customer service system that enhances communication and support for enterprises and open-source communities.
+With its customizable features, OpenKF enables businesses to provide efficient and personalized customer service. helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false